microsoft/AzureDataRetrievalAugmentedGenerationSamples/README.md

 # Samples for Retrieval-Augmented LLMs with Azure Data

-This repo contains samples and links that would help you get started with retrieval augmentation generation (RAG) on Azure.
+This repo contains code samples and links to help you get started with retrieval augmentation generation (RAG) on Azure.
+The samples follow a RAG pattern that include the following steps:

+1. Add sample data to an Azure database product
+2. Create embeddings from the sample data using an Azure OpenAI Embeddings model
+3. Link the Azure database product to Azure Cognitive Search (for databases without native vector indexing)
+4. Create a vector index on the embeddings
+5. Perform vector similarity search
+6. Perform question answering over the sample data using an Azure OpenAI Completions model

 ## Resources and Coverage